 I have 30 years experience as a physiotherapist, and 18 years practicing acupuncture.
 After qualifying I undertook a post graduate diploma in Manipulative Physiotherapy before completing my Masters Degree.
-I also became a Physio Registered Acupuncturist and have since taught on the post graduate program.
+I also became a Physio Registered Acupuncturist and have since taught on their post graduate program.

-My sports work led me to develop an interest in Sports Science, I recently gained my Level 1 Australian Strength & Conditioning qualification, which complements previous post graduate training in Sports Biomechanics and Physical Conditioning. ..
+My sports work led me to develop an interest in Sports Science.
+I recently gained my Level 1 Australian Strength & Conditioning qualification, which complements previous post graduate training in Sports Biomechanics and Physical Conditioning.